Use these Sounds Like School Spirit back-to-school activities to pair with this adorable picture book during the first week of school.

 These Sounds Like School Spirit (affiliate link) activities are great for back to school!
 I have several other great resources to use the first week of school, too!

-- Or, you find even more back to school activities HERE!
+- More back to school activities HERE!

 - Find your grade level and click on an image below for my favorite back to school resources.

-I hope you’ll be able to use the Sounds Like School Spirit back to school activities shared in this post!
+I hope you’ll be able to use the Sounds Like School Spirit back-to-school activities shared in this post!
 You can download them for free by filling out the form below!